home / health / muscles joints / rheumatism

 People with a rheumatic condition may experience joint pain, muscle pain or both.

 Pain is caused by inflammation and is experienced to varying degrees.
 It may be accompanied by stiffness of a joint or limitation of movement of the painful body part.
-Joints affected can range from the smallest in the foot to the larger joints in the hip and shoulders.
+Joints affected can range from the smallest in the foot to the larger joints in the hip and knee or spinal pain giving rise to neck pain or back pain.

 Over 100 conditions are now known to give rise to rheumatism symptoms and no doubt, others will follow as we learn more about inflammation in the body.